elektronicaIITH/Summer2k17/Python_packages/README.md

 To run the script: Go to the directory where the script is saved and run the following command in the terminal

-chmod +x packages.sh
+chmod +x packages.sh && sudo ./packages.sh
-sudo ./packages

-Downloading may take a long time, have patience and do not interrupt in between.
+Installation may take time, have patience and do not interrupt in between.